MicBrain/Text_Generator/README.md

 - Run through all successors of the word X and find the successor, whose associated value is equal to random_num,
 - Put that successor after our word X,

-Continue these process untill you reach the n-th word from the input file, where n is a user-defined length.
+Continue this process untill you reach the n-th word from the input file, where n is a user-defined length.
 This algorithm provides very interesting results.
 I will discuss some of these results in the next section.

+### Examples